MCxQC/Hello-World/README.md

   - Alternatively, run "DeviceInfoFinder.ahk", found in the "Tools" tray menu, menubar, and the device section.

 * Loading Profiles
   - The profile contains events, period WMI and the windows events.
 By default, when loading a profile, the existing events will remain the same, and only the event states are loaded.
-In the settings, you can choose whether to load the period WMI and windows events or not.
+In the Profile Manager, you can choose whether to load the period WMI and windows events or not.
 Enabling "Replace All Events" will replace all existing events with those from the profile.

 * Applying Changes
-  - To apply modifications, make sure to click the "Apply" button after creating or modifying an event, changing the WMI period, loading a profile from the event manager GUI etc...
+  - To apply modifications, make sure to click the "Apply" button after creating or modifying an event, changing the WMI period, loading a profile etc...

 * Themes Creation
-  - If not already present, create a "Themes" folder in the root directory.
+  - Create a "Themes" folder in the root directory.
-  - Within that folder, create another folder and place 14 icons named: "about", "checkmark", "edit", "events", "exit", "folder", "loading", "main", "plus", "profile", "reload", "select", "settings", "tools".
+  - Within that folder, create another folder and place 13 icons named: "about", "checkmark", "edit", "events", "exit", "folder", "loading", "main", "profile", "reload", "select", "settings", "tools".
   - To apply, select it from the dropdown menu in the settings.

 * Notification Sounds